Overtime Rule Changes as of January 1, 2020

-Workers can only be considered exempt if they are paid a salary that meets the minimum level of $47,476 and they are engaged in duties of an executive, administrative or professional employee.
+Workers can only be considered exempt if they are paid a salary above the required minimum level and they are engaged in duties of an executive, administrative, or professional employee.
 (Professional includes creative and learned professional categories.
 There are some rules for computer professionals as well.)

 Let's deal with application of FLSA to your organization (enterprise coverage) first.